 Content of the perfect journal: Character stats

-This is essentially the character sheet portion of the book, as short or as long as it needs to be.
+This is the character sheet portion of the book, as short or as long as it needs to be.

-Basics: Start with Adventurers‘ four-page sheet and add the full-page grimoire sheet from Spells (perhaps with a note on what non-casters might use the page for).
+Basics: Start with Adventurers‘ four-page sheet and add the full-page grimoire sheet from Spells (with a note on what non-casters might use the page for).
 This means the shorter “Spells” entry on the main sheet can be put to use for something else. (“Character Notes” and “Adventure Notes” should similarly expand from small sections of the character sheet to their own big sections of the journal; see below.)

 Expansions: Let’s expand existing sections that are arguably skimpy.
 Like these: